Orlando Ribeiro (geographer): Biography

-In 1958, he later saw the eruption in Capelinhos in the west of Faial Island, Azores.
+In 1958, he later witnessed the eruption of Capelinhos in the west of Faial Island, Azores.

-In 1965 he married the French geographer Suzanne Daveau.
+In 1965, he married the French geographer Suzanne Daveau.
 The marriage was the beginning of a lifelong scientific collaboration.
 Suzanne Daveau published and continued the couple's research after Ribeiro's death.

 In 1966, the Centro de Estudos Geográficos began to publish the geography journal Finisterra, which soon would become the main reference of geographical science in Portugal, to the present day.

 Ribeiro was also an accomplished photographer, and he would often take the pictures himself for his works.

 He died in Lisbon in 1997.